saturncloud/flatiron-curriculum/program/dsc-tensorflow-checkpoint/README.md

 _You can assume that the dataset has already been scaled._

 N.B.
-You may get comments from ternsorflow regarding your kernel and runtime.
-These are completely normal and are informattive comments, rather than warnings.
+You may get comments from keras/ternsorflow regarding your kernel and runtime.
+These are completely normal and are informative comments, rather than warnings.

 ```python